-Any commands written to the chip during the embedded programming cycle will be ignored.
+Any commands, except Read Status Register, Program Suspend and Program Resume, written to the chip during the embedded programming cycle will be ignored.
 If a hardware reset happens during programming, the data at the location being programmed will be corrupted.
 Please note that a data "0" cannot be programmed back to a "1"; only erase operations can convert "0"s to "1"s.
-Programming is completed after the specified t{BP} cycle time.
+Programming is completed after the specified $t{BP}$ cycle time.
 If the program status bit is a "1", the device was not able to verify that the program operation was performed successfully.
 The status register indicates the programming status.
 While the program sequence executes, status bit I/O7 is "0".
-While programming, the only valid commands are Read Status Register, Program Suspend and Program Resume.